garrettruss/garrettruss/README.md

 ## About Me

-I am a full stack developer with strong communication and project management with a background in nonprofit development and sustainability.
+I am a full stack developer with strong communication and project management skills and a background in nonprofit development and sustainability.
 I am passionate to make technical contributions to the field of sustainable development.

 ### Stats